-Techniques include constantly moving prisoners around or making them change cells regularly.
-Sometimes prisoners are eventually allowed to fall sleep, only to be immediately woken up again.
+Techniques include constantly moving captives around or making them change cells regularly.
+Sometimes prisoners are eventually allowed to fall asleep, only to be immediately woken up again.

 In 2005, the CIA admitted to authorizing up to 180 hours of continuous sleep deprivation during interrogations.
 That’s over a week without sleep.

-In 2014, the United Nations committee against torture criticized the United States for continuing to use sleep deprivation as a form of torture, despite banning some other controversial techniques such as waterboarding.
+In 2014, the United Nations criticized the United States for continuing to use sleep deprivation as a form of torture, despite banning other controversial techniques such as waterboarding.

 10. The Russian sleep experiment hoax

-If you search the internet for information about sleep deprivation experiments, you’ll no doubt encounter the graphically disturbing Russian sleep experiment.
+If you search online for sleep deprivation experiments, you’ll no doubt encounter the graphically disturbing Russian sleep experiment.